jpwhite4/xdmod-supremm/8.0/supremm-processing-install.md

----
-title: Job summarization software installation guide
----

-This guide will outline how to install the Job summarization software.
+The Job Summarization software should be installed on a server that has access to the MySQL server for the XDMoD Datawarehouse, the PCP archives and the MongoDB instance.

 ## Prerequisites